Skip to main content

 (F) Any candidate who has requested to transfer their NAPLEX score to Ohio must take the MPJE within twelve months from the date the candidate completed the NAPLEX examination or the score transfer will be denied.

 (H) Candidates shall be limited to a total of five attempts to pass the NAPLEX and the MPJE.
 The board may grant one additional attempt to pass the NAPLEX and the MPJE in the event of extraordinary circumstances.
-A candidate that exceeds the limits set forth in this paragraph is no longer eligible to obtain licensure as a pharmacist pursuant to this rule.
+A candidate that exceeds the limits set forth in this paragraph is no longer eligible to obtain licensure as a pharmacist by examination pursuant to this rule.

 Supplemental Information